 Dorian \d(o)-rian\ as a boys' name (also used less commonly as girls' name Dorian) is pronounced DOR-ee-en.
 It is of Greek origin, and the meaning of Dorian is "descendant of Dorus; from Doris".
 Place name: Doris is an area in Greece.
 Literary: in Oscar Wilde's novel "The Picture of Dorian Gray", Dorian was granted the wish that he would retain perpetual youth and beauty.
 A portrait of him changed to show the ravages of time and eventually caused his death.

 Shown below is a comparison of the popularity of the boy name Dorian and affiliated names.
-Popular varying forms of Dorian (#535 a year ago) are Darrien, Davian (#753 a year ago) and Isidore.
-Usage of this boy name was at its peak in 2005 and is almost as widespread today, but with the version Isidore becoming less in vogue.
+Popular varying forms of Dorian (#535 a year ago) listed in the Top 1000 are Darrien, Davian (#753 a year ago) and Isidore.
+Usage of these boy names was at its peak in 2005 (usage of 0.2238%) and is almost as widespread today (usage 0.178%, down 20.4%), but with the version Isidore becoming less in vogue.
 Davian (#753) and Dorian (#535) are two of the more trendy baby names here.
-(Top 1000 Birth Names Statistics, 2014)
+(2014 Birth Statistics)

 Dorian is alike in pronunciation to Daran, Darian▼, Darien▼, Darin▼, Darion▼, Darran, Darrian▼, Derrian, Doron, Dorran, Dorren, Dorrin and Duran.
 Other recommended similar baby names are Doram and Jorian.
 These names tend to be less commonly used than Dorian.